 - Whenever there is a decrease in the engine speed due to the load, then the speed of the balls also changes and due to the less centrifugal force outwards, the balls revolve bit lower their means radial position.

-This is how the centrifugal governor works.
+This is how the centrifugal governor works to govern the fuel supply and regulates the mean speed of the engine when there is a variation in the load.
 As we mentioned there is another type of governor based on the inertia principle called the Inertia Governers.

 The Inertia governer is much more sensitive than the Centrifugal Governor.
 But the balancing of the revolving parts of the inertia governor is complicated.
 So that is why the centrifugal governors are most widely used due to their easy principle.

 The different classification in the above Centrifugal governor will be discussed in the next articles please follow the URL linked above to know about each of them.